 Unless you are an experienced personal injury attorney, never sign any legal documents without asking an attorney to review it first!
 You may unknowingly sign away certain rights or limit your ability to seek damages for your injuries.
 The devil’s in the details and it’s important to understand the fine print.

 5 – Sharing Too Much on Social Media

-Our last in the list of mistakes to avoid with personal injury lawsuits has to do with social media.
-Nowadays, we all share everything about our daily lives and those posts are not limited to your closed group of friends.
+Our last in the list of mistakes to avoid with personal injury lawsuits have to do with social media.
+Nowadays, we all share everything about our daily lives and those posts are not limited to your close group of friends.
 Anything you share can easily be used as evidence in a lawsuit.
 Furthermore, things can be easily misinterpreted.